TheBrightSparkDev/Dan-says/README.md

 - I used github to store the repository and version management
 - I used gitpod for editing the code and for posting to github
 ## Libraries
-- I used [bootstrap](https://getbootstrap.com/) for the comic individual pages
-- I used [Font Awesome](https://fontawesome.com/) for the icons at the bottom of the index, comics, shop pages.
 - I used [Jquery]() to make javascript easier to write.
 - I used [Emailjs]() to make the suggestion page work.